-But most of all, I’m sad.
-Broken by the child I witness in so much pain and distress.
+I’m broken by the child I witness in so much pain and distress.

-On the day I took her to A & E my own mum looked at me frantically and I think she was concerned at that moment that I was not capable of looking after myself, let alone three small infants.
+On the day I took her to A & E my own mum looked at me frantically – she was concerned that I was not capable of looking after myself, let alone three small infants.

 My mum told me there and then to make a call to cancel an upcoming TAF meeting – she felt it would be the final straw to send me over.

 I’m not saying I don’t have fight, or that I don’t have spirit, but when you are forced into a defensive mode most of the time it can send anyone over the edge.

 More importantly, it’s zapping me of valuable energy sources that are already on the brink of depletion from parenting at the extreme.

-In actual fact, it has just been a steady incline of events which culminated recently by her telling us, “I want to die.”
+In actual fact it has just been a steady incline of events which culminated recently by her telling us, “I want to die.”

 She was still aged five.